How to write an invoice for freelance work

 If you’re taking your first tutorial steps on how to write up an invoice, an invoicing platform is an ideal invoicing helping hand.
 You could always resort to self-employed invoice templates, but there are time-consuming and lack invoicing features that would definitely benefit your business.

 At the same time, Elorus will send you payment reminders about outstanding invoices and let you know when you’ve received any payments.
-It also gives you the option to create recurring invoices.
+Moreover, it gives you the option to create recurring invoices.
 Consequently, it notifies you every time a new recurring invoice is issued.
-On top of everything, Elorus offers you an extensive reporting system so that you can monitor your cash flow, your outstanding invoices, your sales, and your clients’ balances.
+On top of everything, Elorus offers you an extensive reporting system to monitor your cash flow, your outstanding invoices, your sales, and your clients’ balances.

 All the above are not fairytales; you can find them here.
-Register to Elorus with our free plan and start testing Elorus to see if it’s the one for you!
+Register to Elorus with our free plan and start testing Elorus to see if it can actually help you write an invoice for your freelance work!